Through the Lens of Human-Human Collaboration: A Configurable Research Platform for Exploring Human-Agent Collaboration: Evaluation of Our Platform

 \paragraph{Study Design and Participant Recruitment}

 We employed a crossed, between-subject study design with Communication Level and Awareness Level as the two factors.
 16 participants were recruited from social media and professional networks.
-Each participant is asked to participate in both case studies and randomly assigned to one condition in each case study.
+Each participant participates in both case studies and is randomly assigned to one condition in each.
 Each case study consists of two consecutive sessions.